Rider Rock makes groundbreaking move

 The rock, gifted by Rider’s Student Government Association, first touched down on campus in 2006, and with it came the tradition of students touching it only twice: once as an incoming freshman or transfer, and once as a graduating senior.

-Its location on the BLC’s fringe was chosen when Rider’s commencement ceremony was still on campus,
+Its location on the BLC’s fringe was chosen when Rider’s commencement ceremony was still on campus, and students would conveniently pass it when they walked at graduation.

 However, when commencement was moved to CURE Insurance Arena in 2017, the once-foundational tradition began to erode and the stocky obelisk eventually became obsolete, according to Drew Aromando, Rider’s vice president of enrollment management.